 Thickety Creek Farm is a BBU whole herd reporting farm.
 Through extensive data collection, we try to ensure our EPDs are as accurate as possible.

-Cullin is an active member of Beefmaster Breeders United through his participation on the By Laws Committee, International Committee and Membership Committee.
+Cullin is an active member of Beefmaster Breeders United through his participation on the By Laws Committee, Membership Committee, and the Seed Stock Committee.
+Additionally, Cullin is a Board Director for the Southeast Texas Independent Cattlemen's Association.

 We Want to Hear From you!